Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="CharCodeAt"></a>
 #### CharCodeAt

-Returns an integer between 0 and 65535 representing the UTF-16 code unit at the given index.
+Returns an integer between 0 and 65535 representing the UTF-16 code unit at the given `index` into the `str`.

 ```javascript
 CharCodeAt(str, index)